MCFpy/mcf/docs/install.md

 pip install mcf
 ```

+The current mcf runs with Python 3.11.
 We recommend setting up a virtual environment designated to the mcf to rule out dependency conflicts.
 Should you work with anaconda, you can specify

 ```conda
 conda create --name mcf_environment
 ```

 Before pip installing, make sure to activate the correct environment, i.e.